TrevorYohanson/Democracy/README.md

-Hello, I am attempting to learn Python.

-I have zero knowlege of anything related to coding.

-I am looking to create a bot that uses votes to promote or demote a user within my discord.
+I want this bot to have the ability to promote or demote a targeted user.
+I want the bot to take 1 hour to wait to tally the reactions (Thumbs up being yes, down being no), then apply the role higher in the higherachy.
+Simple right?